HuikunLi/BI-RShiny/index.md

 ## Team Structure

-Our Team is made up of five sub-groups:
+Our team consists of five sub-groups:

 Group A - In charge of developing code for the transcriptomics pipeline.